La La Land (Demi Lovato song): Critical reception

 Fraser McAlpine of BBC Music wrote a positive review of the song and rated it four out of five stars.
 He wrote, "So, essentially doing a song like this is rocky ground, but the good news is that Demi generally comes across as the kind of bright, scrappy, girl-next-door type, so it doesn't sound quite so preposterous when she insists that she's still quite normal, really."
 McAlpine concluded his review, writing, "You can almost hear the paparazzi cameras going off as she's singing. ...
 Of course, the only thing she has to worry about now is that having made this very public declaration, if she slips up for a second, we'll all be watching..."
 Judy Coleman of The Boston Globe said that Lovato shows "her Gen-Y stripes", and "forcibly rhymes 'everything's the same' with 'the La-La land machine' – pronounced, of course,' ma-SHAYN'."
 Stephen Thomas Erlewine of Allmusic noted it as one of the best tracks on Don't Forget.
 Ed Masley of The Arizona Republic included "La La Land" at number eight on his "Top 10 from the Disney girls" list, and wrote, "Are Disney girls just naturally plagued by insecurity or is it all a plot to seem more real?
 Like Miley's "Party in U.S.A.," this song is all about how out of place Lovato feels in La La Land."
+The song was added to a retrospective 2021 list of the 20 Best Rock Songs by Pop Stars made by Spin's Al Shipley.